aselshall/eds/HW/project.md

 ### 4. Will I miss points if my data and code is not well documented?

-The code will not get the full mark if missing annotation using markdown cells.
-We mainly use notebooks because it has this feature.
-Incorporating narrative descriptions into your code is good coding practice, enhancing its accessibility and reusability.
-This helps both users and you, especially when revisiting the code in the future.
-As an example, please check the solutions of your homework.
-You will notice that I use the markdown cells to provide a narrative for the code.
-As such, my notebook is not only a code, but also a good story to tell.
-For more information, please refer to 'GCP 2 - Describing your code' under the module of 'Good Coding Practice' on Canvas.
-Also, make sure to stick to the [grading rubric](https://aselshall.github.io/eds/HW/project#24-final-report-rubric-50).
+The code may not receive full marks if it lacks annotations using markdown cells.
+Code annotation using markdown cells is vital as it enhances readability and comprehension for both users and future self.
+By providing narrative descriptions alongside the code, it becomes easier to understand its functionality and purpose, facilitating easier troubleshooting and future modifications.

+For example, please review your homework solutions, where I use markdown cells to provide narrative context.
+This transforms the notebook into not just code, but a story to tell.
+This provides a better learning experience for students than just a code!

+Here is an example from real life:
+>This is the code: https://github.com/aselshall/feart/blob/main/Subset_selection/SubsetSelection.ipynb
+>This is the report that goes with it: https://www.frontiersin.org/articles/10.3389/feart.2022.786223/full

+While you do not need to replicate this level of detail for your project, it serves as a real-life example.

+In this class you are not only learning coding, but also good coding practices (GCP).
+Please refer to 'GCP 2 - Describing your code' in the 'Good Coding Practice (GCP)' module on Canvas for further details.
+Also, please ensure adherence to the [final report grading rubric](https://aselshall.github.io/eds/HW/project#24-final-report-rubric-50).